Trese: Merchandise

 Due to its popularity, the creators sold limited amounts of shirts while several licensed shirts were produced by Art Initiative, Evil Genius Clothing Co., and Team Manila.
 Dolls of Trese, Crispin, and Basilio were made by Studio-Kaiba in 2012.
 During Komikon 2017, The Keybie Cafe sold keychains of the characters while Visprint sold refrigerator magnets.
 In honor of the 13th anniversary of Trese, Hidden Fortress produced Trese and the Kambal 3.75" tall resin figures limited to 30 sets and was exclusively released for ToyCon PH 2018.

 In 2016, Balangay Entertainment announced Trese Case Files: War and Chaos, a cooperative board game for 1–5 players.
 Players would play as the characters from Trese as they protect Manila from villains from the comic and would need to work together to investigate cases, defeat monsters, gain favors, and thwart the mastermind's diabolical scheme.
 Development stopped the following year in favor of other projects.

+In November 2021, two variants of Alexandra Trese's Funko Pops were made exclusively available at Filbar's, these are: a regular colored one and a limited edition black and white Chase figure that can only be purchased together in a bundle of six Trese Funko Pops.